Achi-edu/CS55.13_Week03/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is built off of a starter template from [Learn Next.js](https://nextjs.org/learn) for CS55.13.